 But what about workplace hierarchy?
 In responding to a CIPD study, 43% of those bullied at work reported that harassment stemmed from a line manager, with 38% saying that it came from colleagues.
 One in five had suffered bullying from a senior manager or chief executive.
 With more authority, comes great responsibility, but it can also lessen accountability.
 Those at the top may feel that they’re simply too indispensable to be reprimanded, or their position means that people may not report the abuse.

-Bullying affects the overall “health” of an organisation.
-It is an issue that not only affects the individual being bullied.
-It also affects the manager that is dealing with the issue and the entire staff team/work place.
-An “unhealthy” workplace can have many detrimental effects, including:
+Bullying affects the overall “health” of an organisation and there is a need for change.
+A company’s people are its most important asset and bullying is an issue that not only affects the individual being bullied.
+It also affects the manager that is dealing with the issue and the entire staff team and working environment.
+It is important to challenge unacceptable behaviour in the workplace as an “unhealthy” workplace can have many detrimental effects, including:

-In unhealthy work environments that allow bullying to occur, the problem can be inherent in the work culture.
+In unhealthy work environments that allow bullying behaviour to happen, the problem can be inherent in the work culture.
 If intimidation or harassment becomes part of the culture, it sets a dangerous example.
-In the workplace so many excuses are made for this unacceptable behaviour ranging from ‘it’s just his robust management style’ to saying ‘it’s just a bit of banter’.
+In the workplace so many excuses are made for this unacceptable behaviour ranging from ‘it’s just his robust management style’ to ‘it’s just a bit of banter’.

 Bullying and harassment can be verbal, non verbal, written, or physical so your policy should be comprehensive and one that covers a range of incidents, from bullying and harassment to physical violence.
+Bullying and harassment are not only unacceptable on moral grounds but may, if ignored or badly handled, create serious problems for an organisation.
 Your policy needs to make it clear that this type of behaviour is considered a gross misconduct and those found guilty will be dismissed.

-Visit our training page for information on Creating a Safe and Healthy Workplace
+Visit our training page for information on Creating a Positive and Empowering Workplace

 Bullying and harassment is behaviour that makes someone feel intimidated or offended.
 Harassment is unlawful under the Equality Act 2010.
 Of course, bullying is a form of harassment.
 Bullying and harassment means any unwanted behaviour that makes someone feel intimidated, degraded, humiliated or offended.
 It is not necessarily always obvious or apparent to others and may happen in the workplace without an employer’s awareness.